Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Introduction

 We study a continuous time, singular stochastic investment problem on a finite horizon $T$ for a firm that produces a single good.
 The setting is as in Chiarolla and Haussmann \cite{Chiarolla2} but without leisure, wages and scrap value.
 The capacity process is a diffusion controlled by a nondecreasing process $\nu(t)$ representing the cumulative investment, i.e.

 The optimal investment problem is

 In \cite{Chiarolla2} the Authors proved the existence of the optimal investment process $\hat{\nu}$.
 As expected, the optimal time to invest $\tau^{*}$ was the solution of the associated optimal stopping problem.
-In particular, under constant coefficients and a Cobb-Douglas production function, they obtained a variational formulation for the optimal stopping problem, i.e. a free boundary problem.
-In order to characterize the moving boundary $\hat{y}(t)$ through an integral equation, the Authors proved the left-continuity of $\hat{y}(t)$ and assumed its right-continuity (cf. \cite{Chiarolla2}, Assumption-[Cfb]) since continuity of the free boundary was needed to prove the smooth fit property.
+In particular, under constant coefficients and a Cobb-Douglas production function, they obtained a variational formulation for the optimal stopping problem, i.e.\ a free boundary problem.
+In order to characterize the moving boundary $\hat{y}(t)$ through an integral equation, the Authors proved the left-continuity of $\hat{y}(t)$ and assumed its right-continuity (cf.\ \cite{Chiarolla2}, Assumption-[Cfb]) since continuity of the free boundary was needed to prove the smooth fit property.

-In this paper, rather than trying to generalize the variational approach to the case of time-dependent coefficients, we introduce a new approach based on a stochastic generalization of the Kuhn-Tucker conditions and we identify the free boundary by exploiting the Bank-El Karoui Representation Theorem (cf. \cite{BankElKaroui}).
-As a subproduct, in the case of constant coefficients and of a Cobb-Douglas production function, we obtain the right-continuity of the free boundary, whereas the variational approach did not lead to it in \cite{Chiarolla2}.
+In this paper, rather than trying to generalize the variational approach to the case of time-dependent coefficients, we introduce a new approach based on a stochastic generalization of the Kuhn-Tucker conditions and we identify the free boundary by exploiting the Bank-El Karoui Representation Theorem (cf.\ \cite{BankElKaroui}, Theorems $1$ and $3$).
+As a subproduct, we obtain an integral equation for the free boundary which does not require a priori continuity of the free boundary and the smooth fit property to be derived.